owasp-modsecurity/ModSecurity/README.md

 # Contributing

-You are more than welcome to contribute with the growth of our community.
-New functionalities, fixes, bug report, support beginners users, anything that you are willing to help.
+You are more than welcome to contribute to this project and look forward to growing the community around this new version of ModSecurity.
+Areas of interest include: New functionalities, fixes, bug report, support for beginning users, or anything that you are willing to help with.

 ## Providing patches

 We prefer to have your patch within the GtiHub infrastructure to facilitate our review work, and our Q.A. integration.
-GitHub provides an excellent documentation on how to perform “Pull Requests”, more information available
+GitHub provides excellent documentation on how to perform “Pull Requests”, more information available
 here: https://help.github.com/articles/using-pull-requests/

 Please respect the coding style.
-Pull requests can include various commits, so provide one fix or one functionality per commit.
-Do not change anything outside the scope of our target work (e.g. coding style in a function that you have passed by).
+Pull requests can include various commits, so provide one fix or one piece of functionality per commit.
+Please do not change anything outside the scope of your target work (e.g. coding style in a function that you have passed by).
 For further information about the coding style used in this project, please check: https://www.chromium.org/blink/coding-style

 Provides explanative commit messages.
-First line gives the highlight of your patch, 3rd and on give a more detailed explanation/technical details about your patch.
+Your first line should  give the highlights of your patch, 3rd and on give a more detailed explanation/technical details about your patch.
 Patch explanation is valuable during the review process.